Within the first floor of the mansion, Vio studies spirit magic in a quiet room, a place where the sun does not meet.

 “Here is the duchess’ power of attorney.
-Yet, it is still useless?”
+Yet, it’s still useless?”

 “I will not leave with such a decision!
-I have already received one month’s wage from the duchess for my father’s medical bills.
+I’ve already received one month’s wage from the duchess for my father’s medical bills.
 I must serve.
 Do have some pity on me.
 May you please grant me a favor regarding this?”

 This exchange goes on for thirty minutes.
 He laments, but the old butler continues to deny him stubbornly.

-Legion hailed from the Duke of Lesserhain’s territory, growing up in a merchant’s house.
-He inherited his talents from his father, a retired mercenary.
+Legion hailed from the Duke of Lesserhain’s territory.
+He grew up in a merchant’s house, inheriting his talents from his father, a retired mercenary.
 At nineteen years old, he was known to have the best swordsmanship in the entire country.
 By chance, he became the subordinate knight of a traveling noble.
 He left the kingdom’s capital at the age of twelve, but returned to his birthplace at twenty years old, intent on working for his hometown.
 Since his father suffered an injury, he returned earlier than planned, but…

 The hometown he had held in his dreams was a worse place than he thought previously.